 This tool runs on almost all Windows systems, and its operation is self-explanatory.
 Just start it and fill in the requested bits of information, and your image file will be written to the location you specify.
 The image file is "transparent" (except for the text), so you can insert it anywhere in any text with any background without worrying about matching what's behind it.

-To prevent harvesting of email addresses by spammers, the email addresses should not appear anywhere at all in the HTML behind a webpage, not even as ALT text and not even in a "comment" within the raw HTML.
+To prevent harvesting of email addresses by spambots, the email addresses should not appear anywhere at all in the HTML behind a webpage, not even as ALT text and not even in a "comment" within the raw HTML.
 Email addresses should not be stored as text anywhere on a web server, not even in a non-displayable file or a database.

 Using this tool, the font face, size, color, and weight of the text image are not controllable.
 They may or may not exactly match the surrounding text.
 They're composed using the same alphabet as the surrounding text and are easy for a human to read, so don't worry too much if they look a bit odd in some situations.